Paid Social vs. Organic Social: Creating a Hybrid Strategy

 Their image types (e.g., flat-lays vs. lifestyle shots)

-Beyond these four to-dos, we’ve got one more pro tip: Use an ad management platform.
+Beyond these four to-dos, we’ve got one more pro tip: Use a social ads management platform.
 Rather than managing your ads across Facebook, Instagram, Pinterest, and TikTok — where you constantly shuffle between dashboards and attempt to piece together disparate data — an all-in-one platform like AdRoll can save you countless hours and, ultimately, money.
-Not only will we provide you with insights into how well your campaigns are performing, but you’ll also unlock access to other features such better audience targeting and real-time optimization recommendations.
-Learn more about our Connected Social Ads today!
+Streamline your social ads, display ads, and email efforts with our automation builder.

 Looking for more tips, tricks, and guides on paid (and organic) social media efforts?
 Check out the resources below!